ErpNetDocs/webclient/introduction/social/meet.md

 4. Click **"Start"**.<br>
    The video conferencing page opens and the meeting starts immediately.

-💡 A system message is automatically posted in the group chat to notify members that the meeting has started.

-### Join a meeting from a Group

-_You are simply a participant_

-When a meeting is started, the system notifies participants through multiple channels:
+💡 When a meeting is started, the system **notifies** participants through multiple channels:

-- A system message is posted in the group chat
+- A system comment is posted in the group's chat: "_The meeting has started.
+Click **Join meeting** to participate._", where "Join meeting" is a link.
 - A notification appears in the **Notifications** panel (Bell icon) and is marked as unread
 - A toaster notification appears in the bottom-right corner of the screen
 - A notification sound (melody) is played for up to 10 seconds

-💡 The sound stops when the toaster is clicked or automatically after the toaster disappears (10s).
+ The sound stops when the toaster is clicked or automatically after the toaster disappears (10s).

-**To join the meeting:**
+### Join a meeting from a Group

+_You are simply a participant_

 1. Open the **Groups** section.
 2. Select the group where the meeting is active.